 Our interviewees’ stories suggest that technology, both internal and external to eBay, has done more for the consumer than to make the process of eBaying easier.
 The value once attainable via successful interaction with the site and the implementation of the knowledge learned through such interaction has been hindered.
 Schau, Muñiz and Arnould (2009) express in their research how community participants ‘derive social and hedonic value’ through experience.
 Participants’ stories show that the deskilling of eBaying experiences restrict previously achievable value being constructed through the depletion of previously essential knowledge’s being utilised.

 Although prosumption has been recognised as a means of co-creating value (Denegri-Knott and Zwick, 2011; Pongsakornrungsilp and Schroeder, 2011), participants stories suggest the means of such co-creation has been impeded due to the delegation of responsibility to technological agents through deskilling.
 The implementation of human agent skills and knowledge to produce objects of their own consumption has previously been acknowledged as the catalyst for a form of value co-creation.
-However, participant narratives show that the deskilling of eBay practices has negatively impacted this form of value being derived from the experience.
-Participants highlighted the shortcuts made available to them as a means of speeding up the eBaying processes have resulted in certain skills and know-how previously learned as mandatory for competent eBay prosumption are now redundant.
+However, participant narratives show that the their incremental use of eBay, and their becoming a more competent eBayer via their use technological aids has negatively impacted this form of value being derived from the experience.
+Participants highlighted the shortcuts made available to them as a means of speeding up the eBaying processes have resulted in a waning interest and commitment to the site.
+Overtime what was one new and exciting has become routinsed.
 The prosumption practices, as detailed by Denegri-Knott and Zwick (2011) of browsing, selling, stocking goods and managing a sale, were all shown by interviewees to have been impacted by deskilling.
 Although it is noted that each user’s prosumption is differentiated by level of expertise (Denegri-Knott and Zwick, 2011) narratives suggest that deskilling on eBay impacts prosumption regardless of agent capacity through ease of application.

 It became apparent that many of the features of eBay which have previously been heralded as the drivers for user interaction, through deskilling have become absent from the site and unnecessary in an eBayers skill-set.
-Denegri-Knott and Molesworth (2010 p14) suggested that eBay users actively seek out strategies to avoid ‘instant gratification’, utilising skills of monitoring an item to maintain desire.
+Be more specific, what features are you referring to?
+Denegri-Knott and Molesworth (2010 p14) suggested that eBay users actively seek out strategies to avoid ‘instant gratification’, utilising skills of monitoring an item to maintain desire Is that what you found?
+I think you found the opposite, make this clear if this is so..
 Participants stories present the idea that through deskilling, such behaviours are now actively avoided and convenience and immediacy of purchase are now what are viewed as competent eBaying through use of the technology that allows it.
+This sentence is not very clear, again be more concrete.
 Such technology was described in a way which juxtaposed participants’ interaction with eBay against that which has previously been depicted in the literature.
 The status of eBay as a liminal space (Shield, 2002) enabling the possibilities of experimentation and reflection on the desired goods or event (Turkle, 1995) is brought into question when considered in the context of participants’ stories.
 Denegri-Knott and Molesworth (2010) attributed the desire generated on eBay to this liminoid status, where ownership could be ‘partially actualised’ allowing the individual to enjoy the pleasures of anticipating winning or losing an auction, focusing on the desire of ownership.
-However my research has brought to light that deskilling technology means that such behaviours are no longer as prevalent amongst eBayers.
-Such practices can be boycotted and the focus was shown to be on immediate ownership rather than eventual ownership.
+However my research has brought to light that overtime deskilling technology means that such behaviours are no longer as prevalent amongst eBayers.
+Such practices can be boycotted wrong choice of word and the focus was shown to be on immediate ownership rather than eventual ownership.